Principles of operator algebras: 6b. Probability theory

 On the other hand, the numbers $|\mathcal P_2(k)|$ are given by exactly the same formula.
 Indeed, in order to have matching pairings of $k$, our exponent $k=\circ\bullet\bullet\circ\ldots$ must be uniform, consisting of $p$ copies of $\circ$ and $p$ copies of $\bullet$, with $p=|k|/2$.
 But then the matching pairings of $k$ correspond to the permutations of the $\bullet$ symbols, as to be matched with $\circ$ symbols, and so we have $p!$ such matching pairings.
 Thus, we have the same formula as for the moments of $c$, and we are led to the conclusion in the statement. \end{proof}

-This was for the basic probability theory, which is in a certain sense advanced operator theory, inside the commutative von Neumann algebras, $A=L^\infty(X)$, quickly explained.
-For more on all this, we refer to any standard probability book.
+This was for the basic probability theory, which is in a certain sense advanced operator theory, inside the commutative von Neumann algebras, $A=L^\infty(X)$.
 We will be back to this, with some further limiting theorems, in chapter 8 below.